ks1320/Traffic-Surveillance-System/Rahul_Kadam/README.md

-# This folders contains code files and traning images for Pythorch and YOLO.
+# This folders contains code files and traning images for Pytorch and YOLO.